w4tchdoge/MISC-UserScripts/README.md

 - `AO3- Kudoshits ratio MOD.user.js` – [Original Script on Greasy Fork](https://greasyfork.org/scripts/3144)

-    finally caved and included jQuery locally instead of constantly bugfixing my rewrite to VanillaJS
+    finally caved and included jQuery locally instead of constantly bugfixing my rewrite to VanillaJS.

 List of scripts written by other people that I have rewritten to VanillaJS for compatibility with [uazo's Bromite](https://github.com/uazo/bromite-buildtools):
 - ~~`AO3_Kudos-Hits_Ratio_VanillaJS.user.js` – [Original Script on Greasy Fork](https://greasyfork.org/scripts/3144)~~

-    Deprecated in favour of using the original script with jQuery included in the actual file
+    Deprecated in favour of using the original script with jQuery included in the actual file.